 What about the facilities?

-Facilities at the West Yas Academy are state-of-the-art and have been designed to meet the needs of 21st century learners.
+Facilities at the WYA are state-of-the-art and have been designed to meet the needs of 21st century learners.
 These facilities include a 400-seat auditorium, extensive music, drama and art facilities, research laboratory, graphic design area, music recording studio and recital hall.

 Check out our Visit Experience here for more information.

-Sports facilities include a multi-purpose sports hall, dance studio, two large 25m swimming pools - one each for boys and girls - basketball and netball courts, two astroturf playing fields and soft playing areas.
-There are also separate and secure covered play areas for each of the different school stages and a senior school centre.
-For students, support for learning is promoted through a well-equipped library, seminar rooms for small group teaching and video conference suites to facilitate links with other schools and education institutions across the world.
+For students, support for learning is promoted through a well-equipped library, seminar rooms for small group teaching, a senior school centre and video conference suites to facilitate links with other schools and education institutions across the world.